and an unforgettable pistachio cake frosting...

 you’ll need a candy thermometer & food processor

-To make the pistachio paste: Lightly toast the pistachio at 350 for 6 min to keep them green, then pour them in the food processor to wait.
+To make the pistachio paste: Lightly toast the pistachio at 350 for 6 min to keep them green, then pour them into the food processor to wait.
 Boil the sugar & water until 250 degrees.
-Remove from the heat and add dash of almond extract.
-Process the pistachios fine, while its going stream in the hot syrup (dont wait)
+Remove from the heat and add a dash of almond extract.
+Process the pistachios fine, while it's going stream in the hot syrup (don't wait)

 Whip in the Mascarpone and powder sugar with your pistachio mixture.
 Transfer to a piping bag and refrigerate.